 Pre-leasing does not normally start until around the beginning of the new year.
 While students may wish to have concrete living plans already, the houses that are going to become available in the fall of 2010 don’t normally even begin showings until mid-January.

 “I’ve thought about thinking about my housing arrangement,” said Matt Sanders, an 18-year-old freshmen open-option major.

 This may be the right mentality, seeing as most realtors are trying to lease houses for the spring semester before they concern themselves with plans for August.
-But for those who do plan on leasing, it is important that they start looking at what they want or need from their home next year.
+But for those who do plan on leasing a 2 bedroom luxury apartment, it is important that they start looking at what they want or need from their apartment next year.